-- (a) As multiple parties will be involved in actioning and completing what was previously known as a New Connection Service Order a range of new separate Service Orders with associated Notifications have been created to facilitate the overall communications for this process. - (b) This process is considered the most complex of the high-volume services undertaken in the market. - (c) These transactions can be used in different sequences to facilitate the different jurisdictional and safety requirements that impact on the sequence of steps for a new connection in different Jurisdictions. - (d) A typical process in establishing a new connection service, depending on the jurisdiction, would reasonably expect to follow the following steps: - Customer or authorised party engages a Retailer and requests to be connected.
+- (a) As multiple parties will be involved in actioning and completing what was previously known as a New Connection Service Order a range of new separate Service Orders with associated Notifications have been created to facilitate the overall communications for this process. - (b) This process is considered the most complex of the high-volume services undertaken in the market. - (c) These transactions can be used in different sequences to facilitate the different jurisdictional and safety requirements that impact on the sequence of steps for a new connection in different Jurisdictions. - (d) A typical process in establishing a new connection service, depending on the jurisdiction, would reasonably expect to follow the following steps: - (i) Customer or authorised party engages a Retailer and requests to be connected.
 Any prerequisite work required to enable connection of supply is expected to have completed prior to contacting the Retailer.
 E.g. (Network infrastructure or augmentation this may involve the Customer/REC directly contacting the DNSP to determine any specific supply requirements). - (ii) When the site is ready for energisation the Retailer sends an Allocate NMI Request to the DNSP.
 The DNSP reviews the accompanying paperwork (as defined by jurisdictional requirements), and may also complete further analysis e.g. site check before accepting the request.
-The DNSP creates the NMI, sends a response to close the Allocate NMI SO Request and also generates a Create NMI CR to MSATS. - (iii) Notified Party(ies) are not required for the Allocate NMI Request as participants associated with the new NMI will receive the COM notification via MSATS. - (iv) The NMI is deemed to be allocated when the DNSP completes the allocate NMI SO, providing a NMI in their response.
+The DNSP creates the NMI, sends a response to close the Allocate NMI SO Request and also generates a Create NMI CR to MSATS. - (iii) Not used in the NT Procedures. - (iv) The NMI is deemed to be allocated when the DNSP completes the allocate NMI SO, providing a NMI in their response.
 Once there is a NMI (at a minimum in the DNSP system) this enables the Supply Service Works Establish Supply to be sent from a Retailer to a DNSP for the same NMI even if the NMI has not been confirmed in MSATS. - (v) After obtaining the NMI the Retailer or MC can then initiate the service orders to allow the field work to commence. - (vi) There are two basic service orders that the Retailer could raise.
 Depending on the jurisdiction and agreements with participants only one of these transactions may be required or these transactions may be issued in a particular sequence, or raised concurrently.
 The transactions could include: - (1) Metering Service Works Service Order with Subtype 'Install Meter' - (2) Supply Service Works Service Order with Subtype 'Establish Permanent Supply'